Sarsenbay1/trello-api/README.md

 ## Requirements

 - Node.js v22.0.0
-- PostgreSQL
-- Docker (optionally, to run the database in a container)
+- Docker (optionally, to run the database in a container(PostgreSQL) )

 ```bash
 $ docker-compose up